Maja Pantić: Research

 Professor Pantic has published more than 150 technical papers in the areas of machine analysis of facial expressions, machine analysis of human body gestures, audio-visual analysis of emotions and social signals, and human-centred HCI.
 She has more than 7300 citations to her work, and has served as the Key Note Speaker, chair and co-chair, and an organisation/program committee member at numerous conferences in areas of expertise.

 In 2020, Pantic was made the AI Scientific Research Lead at Facebook London.
+She left Facebook in December 2024, and moved to NatWest Group as naugural Chief Artificial Intelligence Officer in 2025.

 Recognition and public engagement

 In 2011 Pantić received the BCS Roger Needham Award.
 In 2012 Pantić was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2012 for contribution to automatic human behaviour understanding and affective computing.
 In 2016 she was named a Fellow of the International Association for Pattern Recognition (IAPR).
 She is the Editor in Chief of Image and Vision Computing Journal (IVCJ).
 She is the scientific advisor for Real Eyes.
 She is on the Strategy and Science Board of Advisors to global market research company IPSOS.
 In 2019 Pantić was elected a Fellow of the Royal Academy of Engineering.

 Pantić regularly talks about her research in National Media.
 She is an advocate for women in technology.
 In 2016 she appeared with Charlie Rose on CBS 60 minutes, talking about artificial intelligence and emotion measurement.
 That year, she was chosen by the journal Nature to present "Machines That Can Read Human Emotions" at the World Economic Forum in Davos.
 In 2017 she took part in a Guardian Live event, "Brainwaves, How Artificial Intelligence will change the world".
 In 2018 she expressed concern about the brain drain of AI experts out of academia and into the private sector.
 However, since then she herself took on a leading role leading Samsung's AI lab in Cambridge, UK, and convincing other academics to join her.

-She has said that she imagines AI enhancing human abilities further - allowing for sight, hearing and even communicating to be aided by computers.
+She has said that she imagines AI enhancing human abilities further – allowing for sight, hearing and even communicating to be aided by computers.
 Eventually, she says that we can imagine that speech itself might be rendered unnecessary if brainwave-to-brainwave transmission, aided by AI, becomes reality.

 In 2019 Pantić was elected a Fellow of the Royal Academy of Engineering (FREng).